E1Bos/VALocker/README.md

 ### 🐍 Python

-> I strongly reccommend using the executable version of VALocker, as it is easier to use, and doesn't require Python to be installed on your machine.
+> I strongly recommend using the executable version of VALocker, as it is easier to use, and doesn't require Python to be installed on your machine.
 Files will still be automatically downloaded, even if you cloned the repository.

 1. Clone the repository to your local machine.
 2. Make sure you have Python 3.x installed.